 Please download and follow instructions if applying for Art in Motion

 Art in Motion is a project-based curriculum designed to authentically integrate computer science into art classes.
 Utilizing local art museums and galleries, students select inspiration pieces as the basis for moving robotic sculptures made using the Hummingbird Robotics Kit and programmed in Scratch.
 Students design and create their robots using strategies and processes used for any art project: sketching, journaling, revision, peer critique, etc. This program helps students, who don’t normally see themselves as part of the computer science pipeline, broaden their view of themselves as potential coders.
 Participants in this professional development will learn everything they need to know to be able to implement this authentic STEAM project back at their school.
-You will even have the opportunity to select your own inspiration piece through participating in a walking art tour of the IU Bloomington campus.
+You will even have the opportunity to select your own inspiration piece through participating in a tour of the Eskenazi Museum of Art on the IU Bloomington campus.
 Each participant who completes the professional development will walk away with their own Hummingbird Robotics Kit.
 No programming experience is necessary, but participants must bring their own computer.

 Course offered by The Beauty and Joy of Computing